105 Easy DIY Car Repairs You Don’t Need to Go To The Shop For

 Replace Struts Yourself

 If you’ve put 80,000 or more miles on your struts, they’re worn out and must be replaced.
 We know they’re expensive (about $700 for front struts replaced at a shop).
 But in the long run, driving on worn struts actually costs you more.
-You could save $300 doing struts yourself, see how to do it.
+You could save $300 doing struts yourself.

 Replace a Pickup Bumper